kajstof/DotNetDesignPatterns/README.md

       * Regular expressions
     * Turning strings into OOP based structures in a complicated process
     * A component that processes structured text data.
 Does so by turning it into separate lexical tokens (lexing) and then interpreting sequences of said tokens (parsing)
-    * ANTLR - ANother Tool for Language Recognition http://antlr.org
+    * ANTLR - Another Tool for Language Recognition http://antlr.org
 * Iterator - How traversal of data structures happens and who makes it happen
   * Motivation
     * Iteration (traversal) is a core functionality of various data structures